Man who thought plane was on fire charged with disrupting Utah flight

-SALT LAKE CITY (Reuters) - A Ukrainian immigrant, who is accused of disrupting an airline flight and assaulting its crew because he believed the wing was on fire, was ordered on Friday to remain in custody in Utah to face charges.
+SALT LAKE CITY, Oct 19 (Reuters) - A Ukrainian immigrant, who is accused of disrupting an airline flight and assaulting its crew because he believed the wing was on fire, was ordered on Friday to remain in custody in Utah to face charges.

-A federal judge ordered a mental evaluation for Anatoliy Baranovich, 46, who authorities said had been drinking and had passports for 19 women and $6,500 in cash in his luggage.
+A federal judged ordered a mental evaluation for Anatoliy Baranovich, 46, who authorities said had been drinking and had passports for 19 women and $6,500 in cash in his luggage.

 Prosecutors believe the mental examination may shed light on Baranovich’s actions during a Delta Airlines flight from Boston to Salt Lake City on Monday.
 Baranovich is charged with one count each of damaging and disabling an aircraft and interference with a flight crew.